Start by clicking on "Fill out the template"

 The general law of contract is applicable to this agreement.
 If the lender is a money lender, the Money Lender Act and Money Lender Laws of the various States in Nigeria will be applicable.

 If the borrower will deposit any personal property (other than land or building) as security for the loan, the Nigerian Collateral Registry Act will be applicable, which states that such personal property must be registered.
-If it is a mortgage, the Conveyancing Act, Property and Conveyancing Law will be applicable.
+If it is a mortgage, the Conveyancing Act, Property and Conveyancing Law and other relevant property laws will be applicable.

 How to modify the template